-In the 1400 and 1500s, it was the birthplace and the heart of the Renaissance, which brought forth artists like Leonard da Vinci, Michelangelo, and Donatello.
-Italy even inspired famous authors, like Hemingway who fell in love with the city of Stresa and based his novel A Farewell to Arms on his time spent there.
+In the 1400 and 1500s, Florence was the birthplace and the heart of the Renaissance, which brought forth artists like Leonard da Vinci, Michelangelo, and Donatello.

 Even today, Italy continues to inspire travellers who come to enjoy its riches.

 But Italy is so much more than history.
-From Venice in the north to the “heel of the boot” in Puglia, Italy’s stunning scenery includes bustling cities, rustic countrysides, gorgeous lake resorts, coastal beach towns and fascinating inland villages.
+From Venice in the north to the “heel of the boot” in Puglia, Italy’s stunning scenery includes bustling cities, rustic countrysides, gorgeous lake resorts, beautiful coastal beach destinations such as Gallipoli and fascinating inland villages.